Expert Advice On Improving Your Home

 Compare Multiple Bids

-Request estimates from at least three HVAC providers.
+Get quotes from at least three HVAC contractors.
 Describe your issues and ask if specialists can inspect your system in person.
-Compare each provider's diagnoses, recommended solutions, estimated cost, timelines, and warranties.
-Avoid companies that pressure you or demand payment before work.
+Compare each provider's diagnoses, recommended solutions, estimated cost, warranties, and timelines.
+Avoid contractors that pressure you or demand payment before work.

 Check Credentials

-Choose an HVAC company with highly trained technicians who have proper licensing and experience.
-HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
+It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
+In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the type of exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-All other licensing requirements are handled on a state-by-state basis.
+All other licensing requirements are handled by the state.

 In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
-All contractors are required to have four years of experience and to be bonded.
+All contractors must have four years of experience and be bonded.
 Contractors with employees must also meet insurance requirements.
-You should also read reviews and complaints on sites like the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Choose a company with positive reviews and testimonials about fantastic customer experiences.
+You should also check a company's reviews and complaints with organizations such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
+You'll want to select a provider with positive reviews and a history of good customer service.

 Understand Work Details